ssartori57/remcloud-message-bus-api/README.md

 [Letting.Tenancy.Ended](#lettingtenancyended) | The tenancy for a tenant will end.
 This indicates that a tenant will move out or that a contractual change will happen.
 Be aware that this event can be cancelled. |
 [Letting.Tenancy.EndCancelled](#lettingtenancyendcancelled) | The previously reported end of tenancy has been cancelled.

+#### ThirdParty Notification Context
+Type | Description
+-|-
+[ThirdParty.Tenancy.Notified](#thirdpartytenancynotified) |A third party has been notified of the begining or end of a tenancy |
+[ThirdParty.Tenancy.NotificationFailed](#thirdpartytenancynotificationfailed) | While notifing a third party a permanent error has occurred.
+The Notification can't be delivered to the Third Party.|
+[ThirdParty.Management.PartyDisconnected](#thirdpartymanagementpartydisconnected) | A third party is permanetly diconnected.
+No notification can reach the party. |

 #### Tenancy Application Context

 Events in this context are always fired for a single grem instance.
 The recipient header property must be set to the grem instance name in order to route the event to the customer, e.g. recepient: grem_demo1